Updated: May 25

 To “break” the stagnation we need to give the river some vigor, or strength to blast through the stagnation.
 We may need to add volume to the river, in which case we will need to nourish blood as well, or we may want to allow the river to run faster and more strongly by reducing dampness.
-In both cases, what we need to start with is to is to bolster the qi, which invariably comes from the energy we get from our nourishment.
-Hence, we start dealing with the blood stagnation by taking care of our spleen qi: our capacity to absorb nutrients from food and turning this energy into a heeling a force.
+In both cases, what we need to start with is to bolster the qi, which invariably comes from the energy we get from our nourishment.
+Hence, we start dealing with the blood stagnation by taking care of our spleen qi: our capacity to absorb nutrients from food and turn this energy into a healing force.

 So added to the guidelines we have for nourishing qi and reducing dampness (see the corresponding articles) we add some that reduce energetic blockage and help move qi and blood.

 · Avoid having big gaps between meals.
 Have frequent, smaller meals rather than big meals.

 · Do not stuff yourself.
 If you doubt whether you had enough to eat- the answer is that you did